GustavFluur/PP1_Business-Website/docs/README.md

 # Features

-Once you are entering the website you are getting a clear idea of where the navigation system is located on the page and a sense of generation of interest by continuing to investigate further by finding out more about the organization.
-Where services - and contacts section are stated and written in a clear and outlined text for users to understand what Stockholm Business Enhancement can offer them is essential for the website’s communication.
+Once you are entering the website you are getting a clear idea of where the navigation system is located on the page and a sense of interest by continuing to investigate further by finding out more about the organization.

+Since the target group is other organizations and their business leaders are being exposed to competitors and other information that creates a ‘noise’ that disrupts the website’s message.
+Therefore, it’s written in a clear and outlined text for users to understand what Stockholm Business Enhancement can offer them is essential for the website’s communication.